Set up a Store with Multiple Store Views

 3. Click the Mapping tab.

-4. Import your mapping, or add it manually.
+4. Import your mapping, or add custom mapping manually as needed.

 For more information, see Mapping.

-1. Log in to the Adobe Commerce Admin Panel and go to Store > Configuration > Mapp Cloud > Mapp Engage (Connect) General.
-By default, this page opens to Scope: Default Config
+1. In Adobe Commerce Admin, go to Store > Configuration > Mapp Cloud > Mapp Engage (Connect) General.

-2. Configure the Adobe Commerce general settings, such as choosing the environment or adding specific preferences.
+2. Configure general settings, such as choosing the environment or adding specific preferences.

 Setting